 The creators of Elephant Lands based their plans on decades of elephant research and science-based care, developing a habitat that allows these intelligent and social animals to explore and play as they would in the wild — all while letting visitors get closer to the pack than ever before.

 The exhibit’s newly constructed bridge connects the outdoor exhibit to Forest Hall, the elephant’s natural light-filled indoor habitat, offering sweeping, panoramic views of the entire 6-acre (2.5 hectare) exhibit.
-Whether it’s watching Lily, the zoo’s youngest Asian elephant (born at a hefty 300 pounds in 2012) roll in the mud wallows, observing Chendra playfully dunk herself into the 160,000-gallon (605,666 liter) pool or seeing Rose-Tu take a nap under a new shaded overhang — there’s no shortage of elephant life to see up-close.
+Whether it’s watching Chendra playfully dunk herself into the 160,000-gallon (605,666 liter) pool or seeing Rose-Tu take a nap under a new shaded overhang — there’s no shortage of elephant life to see up-close.
+And once acclimated, the elephant family’s newest addition — a four-ton male named Samson — will also get to enjoy the new digs.
+Transferred from New Mexico’s Albuquerque Bio Park Zoo in April 2018, keepers are hoping the 19-year-old Samson will be a mature male role model for Samudra (the 10-year-old male offspring of Rose-Tu) and a potential breeding partner for Rose-Tu herself, which will help ensure the future of this magnificent endangered species.

 New & upcoming at the zoo